Lynch's slave pen: Commemoration

 The location where Lynch's slave pen at Fifth and Myrtle Streets once stood is now occupied by Busch Stadium.

 The Young Men's Division of the Chamber of Commerce installed the first recorded public commemoration of Lynch's slave pen and the Myrtle Street Prison.
 In the 1920s, the organization formed a Historic Sites Committee that researched and selected sites that would convey St. Louis' national historical significance and encourage tourism in the city.
 By 1944, the committee had contributed 126 markers to St. Louis' landscape.
 Four markers, including the marker commemorating the slave pen and military prison, "explicitly referenced African American history."
 The marker meant to signal the site where Lynch's slave pen once existed was shaped like a shield and featured black text on a white background.
 The descriptive text on the sign read: "Here was located the Lynch Slave Pens and Prison.
 This was one of the more important slave markets.
 The last slave was sold here in 1861.
 At the beginning of the civil war a federal prison was located here."
 By 1971, most of the markers that the Historic Sites Committee had installed no longer remained at the sites they marked.
 While some markers were replaced, the marker commemorating the slave pen was not.

 When construction began on Busch Stadium, some historians and other scholars expressed concern about the lack of investigation and commemoration of the slave pen at the site.
 A spokesperson for the St. Louis Cardinals countered the claim that the organization was ignoring history, stating, "The Cardinals are building history right now."
 Some historians argue that the persistent lack of acknowledgment of the slave pen at the site is "leaving a wound in the commemoration and recognition of injustices that built the city and continue to shape it."
 In 2019 historian Anne C. Bailey argued that marking these sites "would help to heal their dark legacy."

+In 2020, efforts to replace historical plaques were initiated by then state representatives Trish Gunby and Rasheen Aldridge Jr. Gunby became aware of the lost history when she saw a picture of Ballpark Village featured in The 1619 Project.
+They called for the Cardinals to contribute to costs.
+Team executives attended meetings and eventually chose not to participate.
+In 2025, it was announced that a historical plaque would be placed on the Stadium East parking garage.

 Other slave pens and slave markers that have been identified were converted into museums dedicated to African American history.